 Do I have to pay for the vaccination?

-There are already reports of scammers purporting to offer COVID vaccines and treatments and trying to charge for them.
+Scammers purport to offer COVID vaccines and treatments and try to charge for them.
 AARP's Fraud Watch Network is tracking the latest scams.

 Also of Interest: